-Certain amount of Working Capital is in the field level up to a certain stage and after that it will increase depending upon the change of sales or time.
+Certain amount of Working Capital is in the field level up to a certain stage and after that it must maintain certain amount of Working Capital for their day-to-day requirements and meet the short-term obligations.
+Working Capital is needed for the following purposes.